daniel-molina/visualequation/HACKING.md

 A group makes strict usubeqs of selected block not selectable.
 It has no effect if selection is a symbol.

-> **Note**: A soft group (see below) which is grouped will become again a soft
+> **Note**: If an existing soft group (see below) is grouped, it will become
-> group if it is ungrouped.
+> again a soft group if it is ungrouped.

 ##### Create/Delete soft groups (SHIFT-RETURN)

-Soft groups are juxt-blocks that are juxteds of another juxt-block.
+A soft group is a juxt-block that is a juxted of another juxt-block.

 To create a soft-group, select together the desired juxteds by using SHIFT-LEFT or SHIFT-RIGHT before using they key binding.